architech-boards/Rialto/source/ready.rst

 - the end-node PAN-Id is set to the network PAN-ID
 - the coordinator is put back on the original networn PAN-ID, to which the end-node is now added

 In Lab3, plug Coordinator on SerizII and End-Node on USB port of your PC.
-Simillary to Lab2, you can connect JenNode Coordinator board, plugged on SerizII, to PC.
+Simillary to Lab2, you can connect Rialto Coordinator board, plugged on SerizII, to PC.
 After this, see here steps for Lab2.

 - Open terminals, connect appropriate serial port and check correct settings (see  :ref:`hyper`)
 - See SerizII display: it will inform that JN5168 Coordinator is installed.